jonhuo11/open-load-balancer/README.md

 2) Server can write out to 1 client on a UDP socket (DONE)
 3) Server can write to multiple clients in round robin (DONE)
 4) Server can take incoming IP address from header and route same IP to same client to preserve context (DONE)
-5) Server is connected to services and knows if a service goes down, and can adjust to it (WIP)
+5) Server is connected to services and if a service goes down it can adjust to it (WIP)
 6) Command line interface for bringing up load balancer with settings, and updating load balancer configuration while it is running.
 This will require some basic threading (WIP)
+7) A multithreaded implementation: load balancing should be done concurrently.
+The current implementation is pretty naive and needs to be updated
+8) Profile single VS multithreaded versions
-7) Clients that have not sent traffic in the last X mins should be removed from client-server mappings
+9) Clients that have not sent traffic in the last X mins should be removed from client-server mappings
-8) Bidirectional UDP data: servers should be able to send UDP data back to the client they received the data from
+10) Bidirectional UDP data: servers should be able to send UDP data back to the client they received the data from
-9) Learn about ways to improve performance and implement them, perhaps by studying NGINX
+11) Learn about ways to improve performance and implement them, perhaps by studying NGINX
-10) Learn how to use concurrency library and see if this can be implemented (ideally multiple workers reading packets from a queue and doing work)
+12) Learn how to use concurrency library and see if this can be implemented (ideally multiple workers reading packets from a queue and doing work)
-11) More algorithms and configuration settings
+13) More algorithms and configuration settings

 # Usage